Unlocking the Power of Last-Mile Analytics for Optimal Delivery Performance

 Tracking variability helps maintain similar lead times for the majority of deliveries.
 The lower the variability, the better.

-3. Delivery accuracy
+3. Delivery accuracy and quality

 Delivery accuracy measures the percentage of deliveries made without errors, ensuring that customers receive the correct items in the right quantities.